Always Confident – Occasionally Informed

 ii In the broader sense, understanding that IR is not visible

-iii To this day I don’t have a thorough grasp of field theory, and I have only myself to blame for that
+iii To this day, I don’t have a thorough grasp of field theory, and I have only myself to blame for that.

-iv . . thoughtful commentary perhaps more so than shallow thoughts
+vi . . thoughtful commentary perhaps more so than shallow thoughts